magepeopleteam/mage-eventpress/readme.txt

 `

 **cat-filter:**
 By default, events are shown without any filter options.
-If you want to change it to with category filter, use this example:
+If you want to change it to With category filter, use this example:

 `
 [event-list cat-filter='yes']